scottthewebdev/Sales.Fulfillment/README.md

   - Data: Entity Framework Core DbContext and entities for persistence.
   - Background workers: Hosted services for retry, reconciliation, and integration polling.

+Approximate size

+- Lines of code: ≈ 1,200 LOC across controllers, services, hubs, background workers, data models, and infrastructure code.
+This is an approximation and will vary as features are added or refactored.

 Key components

 Controllers